una-org/una/API.md

 ### una.set(config_key, config_value)

 Sets configuration key.
-The available keys are as follow:
+The available keys are as follows:

-- floodControlDelay : delay in milliseconds
+- **floodControlDelay**: delay in milliseconds
-Discard subsequent messages that fall within miliseconds of the previous message.
+Discard subsequent messages that fall within milliseconds of the previous message.

 ### una.app